 Electric Low Speed Vehicles (LSV’s) are becoming tremendously popular these days for a number of reasons.
 They are quiet, fun and relatively comfortable to drive, but more importantly, 2010 Golf Cart For Sale in Benoni they do not use fossil fuel.
 New LSV’s like the GEM and others can be very expensive though and not a practical purchase for those who would only use them occasionally or on weekends.
 Welcome the “lease turn in”, out of warrantee, golf course Fleet Vehicles (golf carts) to the rescue.
 Three year old Club Car, EZ-Go and others show up by the thousands at auctions across the US every year.

-Some Electric Golf Cart Parts end up in neighborhood classified ads or used car lots after a quick cosmetic makeover.
+Some Second Hand Golf Carts For Sale end up in neighborhood classified ads or used car lots after a quick cosmetic makeover.
 Many of them make their way to “chop shops” where they are stripped of their original golf paraphernalia, jacked up, fitted with showy wheels, carbon fiber dashboards, plush upholstery and satellite radios.
 They have paint themes ranging from your favorite adult beverage to your alma mater’s team and such.
 A $1400 golf cart is magically transformed into a $6,000 “pride ride” for some lucky consumer.

 Whichever method you use to increase the speed of you golf cart, be sure to use good judgment and utilize proper safety equipment.
 Carting can be fun and functional for everyone and has many applications.
 Be safe enjoying your fast golf cart.
 Watch for more articles about golf cart upgrades and maintenance.